tim-hardcastle/Pipefish/README.md

 →
 ```

-## `"Hello world!"` ... ?
+## "Hello world!" ... ?

-It is usual when introducing a programming language to give, as the first example, a piece of code which, when executed, prints the words `Hello world!` and then turns itself off.
+It is usual when introducing a programming language to give, as the first example, a piece of code which when executed prints the words `Hello world!` and then turns itself off.

 Charm is not that sort of language, any more than, for example, SQL is.
 Charm is a REPL language, and when you run a Charm script, this defines what the end-user can and can't do in the REPL.
 (Without a script, they can just evaluate expressions using the standard set of built-in functions, as above.)